CubicalRipser/makedata4D/README.md

 ## makedata4D

-making a 4D voxel random blur data
+making a 4D voxel random blur data  for DIPHA and CubicalRipser

 ## Usage: